Roundness properties of ultrametric spaces: Euclidean embeddings and strict negative type

-$(\Leftarrow)$ Suppose $(X,d)$ can be isometrically embedded in the Euclidean space $\mathbb{R}^{n}$ of dimension $n$ but it cannot be isometrically embedded in any Euclidean space $\mathbb{R}^{r}$ of dimension $r< n$.
-As all Euclidean spaces have $2$-negative type it follows immediately that $(X,d)$ has $2$-negative type.
-Hence the quadratic form $\boldsymbol{\eta}^{T} \cdot A_{2} \cdot \boldsymbol{\eta}$ is positive semi-definite.
-The rank of $A_{2}$ must be $n$, otherwise $(X,d)$ will isometrically embed into some Euclidean space $\mathbb{R}^{r}$ of dimension $r< n$ by Theorem \ref{ScThm1}.
-As the matrix $A_{2}$ is symmetric, positive semi-definite and of full rank ($\lambda = 0$ is not an eigenvalue of $A_{2}$), it must in fact be positive definite.
-Thus $(X,d)$ has strict $2$-negative type by Lemma \ref{posdef}. \end{proof}
+(2) $\Rightarrow$ (1) Suppose $(X,d)$ can be isometrically embedded in the Euclidean space $\mathbb{R}^{n}$ of dimension $n$ but it cannot be isometrically embedded in any Euclidean space $\mathbb{R}^{r}$ of dimension $r< n$.
+By Theorem \ref{ScThm1}, the matrix $A_{2}$ is positive semi-definite and of full rank.
+So, in fact, $A_{2}$ is positive definite.
+Thus $(X,d)$ has strict $2$-negative type by Lemma \ref{posdef}.

-By taking metric transforms of the form $d^{p/2}$ into account when $0 \leq p \leq 2$ we obtain the following immediate corollary of Theorem \ref{embed}.